MiguelCastillo/bit-loader/README.md

 ### Build
 >The build (compile + linking) stage is where the *transformed source* is converted to *evaluated code*, which is what a module ultimately represents.

 The build workflow basically compiles (evaluates) source in order to create a module, which then goes through a linking step.
-In the linking step, all the module dependencies are built (if not already), and if the module has a `factory` interface then it is called with all the corresponding dependencies.
-The act of calling the `factory` interface is the the *module execution* step, and the result is the final module code that is consumed by the host application.
+In the linking step, all the module dependencies are built (if not already), and if the module has a `factory` method then it is called with all the corresponding dependencies.
+The act of calling the `factory` method is the the *module execution* step, and the result is the final module code that is consumed by the host application.

-If the module meta object that is being built has a `compile` interface, the actual compilation (evaluation) of the transformed source is delegated to that `compile` interface.
-If the meta module does not have a `compile` interface, then bit loader will expect to use the module meta `code` property.
+If the module meta object that is being built has a `compile` method, the actual compilation (evaluation) of the transformed source is delegated to that `compile` method.
+If the meta module does not have a `compile` method, then bit loader will expect to use the module meta `code` property.

 ## Key parts and hooks

 ### Fetch
-In order to create something useful, bit loader provides a hook for the `fetch` interface, which defines how source files are read from storage.
+In order to create something useful, bit loader provides a hook for the `fetch` method, which defines how source files are read from storage.
 This abstraction exists to keep the process of creating modules separate from the process of *fetching* files from storage - disk, HTTP(s), or any other transport you may fancy.
-Bit loader itself does not implement the `fetch` interface as it is intended to be provided by module loader implementations.
+Bit loader itself does not implement the `fetch` method as it is intended to be provided by module loader implementations.

 #### Fetch generates module Meta objects
 > The point of `fetch` is to create module meta objects that bit loader can transform to build modules.

-When bit loader calls the fetch interface to get module meta objects, it wraps the call in a promise so that synchronous and asynchronous operations behave consistently.
+When bit loader calls the fetch method to get module meta objects, it wraps the call in a promise so that synchronous and asynchronous operations behave consistently.
 This simply means that if you are implementing a `fetch` provider, feel free to return promises or module meta objects directly.

 Once bit loader gets a module meta object from fetch, it will augment it with *useful* properties and methods that will help during the process of converting the module meta object to an instance of module.

-Below are two examples for creating an instance of bit loader that defines a fetch interface.
+Below are two examples for creating an instance of bit loader that defines a fetch method.

 #### Fetch example returning a 'processed' module meta; a modue meta object with a property `code`
 ``` javascript